lightcopy/parquet-index/README.md

 - Indexed columns must be top level primitive columns with types above
 - Indexed columns cannot be the same as partitioning columns (which kind of makes sense)
 - Append mode is not supported for Parquet table when creating index
-- Bucketing is not supported, meaning that package does not take advantage of bucketing, so bucketed table would be processed and indexed like standard partitioned table
 - Certain Spark versions are supported (see table below)

 > Project is **experimental and is in active development at the moment**.
 We are working to remove